 If your parakeet is uncomfortable around others, it may respond by screeching.
 You can solve this problem by socializing your parakeet.
 This involves:

 - Taking your parakeet out to meet new people while they’re still young.
 Parakeets trust their owners, but they’re often wary of strangers and other humans they’re unfamiliar with.

 - Bond your parakeet with calm, quiet individuals through a series of meetings.
 These meetings should be kept short at first to give your parakeet time to get acquainted with others.
 You can gradually make these meetings longer as your parrot becomes more comfortable.

 If your parakeet has suddenly become extremely quiet, that’s a bad sign.
 Parrots should not go entirely silent, nor should they stop producing sounds as regularly as they used to.
 This usually means that the parakeet is ill.

-Birds in general are very good at hiding when they are ill.
-By going silent, this could be a way for them to continue looking formidable in front of their cage-mates or predators.
+Birds are very good at hiding when they’re sick.
+Going silent could be a way for them to continue looking strong and healthy in front of their cage-mates or predators.

 If you own a parakeet and are fed up with the amount of noise it’s making, you should avoid giving them away.
 Parakeets form a deep bond with their owners, and giving them away could cause depression.
 A workable solution for noisy parakeets is to keep them in a separate room where their noise will be more tolerable.